-Jamie Berenson is a Partner at Glauber Berenson Vego, where she specializes in Workers’ Compensation law.
-Practicing since 1992, Jamie is an experienced litigator who is well known for her never-say-die fighting spirit on behalf of hardworking people who need help navigating a byzantine and ever-changing area of the law, simply so they can get back to work after suffering an employment-related injury.
+Jamie Berenson is a founding partner at Glauber Berenson Vego, where she specializes in workers’ compensation law.
+Practicing since 1992, Jamie is an experienced litigator who is well known for her “never say die” fighting spirit on behalf of hardworking people who need help navigating a byzantine and ever-changing area of the law, simply so they can get back to work after suffering an employment-related injury.

 - Southwestern University School of Law, Los Angeles, California

 - University of California, Santa Barbara

 - Big Bear Mountain Resorts v.
 WCAB, 69 CCC 602